-Or, why you really need a lawyer if you are dividing a retirement account.
+(Or why you really need a lawyer if you are dividing retirement benefits)

-The title to this post is credited to the artist Meat Loaf, in his song “Paradise by the Dashboard Light.”
-In that song, a young man make a promise to love his girlfriend “until the end of time.”
+The rock musician Meat Loaf, in his 1977 hit “Paradise by the Dashboard Light,” makes a promise to love his girlfriend “until the end of time.”
 If you know anything about the song, you know that it was a poorly made promise.

-Unfortunately, a poorly worded promise will also be enforced as part of divorce settlement agreement.
-In a recent case, the Court of Appeals ruled that the parties’ agreement entitled the wife to 50% of husband’s past, present, and future retirement benefits.
+Unfortunately, a poorly-worded promise will be enforced if it is included in a hastily-worded divorce settlement agreement.
+In a recent case, the Florida Court of Appeals ruled that the parties’ marital settlement agreement entitled the wife to 50 percent of the husband’s past, present and future retirement benefits.
 The “future” part is what is really unusual.
-If you would like to read the Court’s decision it is here:
+Here is a link to the court’s decision:

-“Wife will receive 50% of all retirement benefits from husband . . . .”
+“Wife will receive 50 percent of all retirement benefits from husband . . . .”
 (Parenthetical omitted).

-If I were drafting the agreement, I would use very precise language, that would take several paragraphs.
-However, the insertion of a two words, may have been enough for the Court of Appeals to rule in husband’s favor:
+If I were drafting the agreement, I would use very precise language that would take several paragraphs.
+However, the insertion of just two words may have been enough for the Court of Appeals to rule in the husband’s favor:

-“Wife will receive 50% of the marital portion of all retirement benefits.”
+“Wife will receive 50 percent of the marital portion of all retirement benefits.”